manoliszi/displayingProducts/README.md

 We can type a number in the input section and then press the button to find that product.
 ![alt text](readme-assets/test-3.png)
-Here we see the outcome that we have if we press the search button with a number that is contained in the page.
+Here we see the outcome that we have if we press the search button with a number that is contained in the table of the database.

 ![alt text](readme-assets/test-4.png)
-Here we can see the outcome that we have if we press the search button with a number that is not contained in the page.
+Here we can see the outcome that we have if we press the search button with a number that is not contained in the table of the dataset.

 We can always press the `Reset` button to reset the page and provide again with all the divs.